ARTICLE

 image

-Some organizations that employ frontline workers choose to implement 5 on/2 off, 5 on/3 off shifts to foster a healthy work-life balance among their workforce.
-With this method, employees work for five consecutive days, have two days of rest, and then work five consecutive nights before taking a three-day break.
+5 on/2 off, 5 on/3 off shifts help foster a healthier work-life balance among frontline workers.
+With this method, employees work for five consecutive days, have two days of rest, and then work five straight nights before taking a three-day break.
 The pattern repeats to allow workers plenty of time off between shifts.

 Drawbacks of rotating shifts